agersant/crystal/docs/api/ui/ui_element_set_player_index.md

 Sets or clears which player is allowed to focus and emit inputs to this element and its descendents.

 {: .warning}
-This function does not retro-actively clear focus if a different player's focus is currently within this one.
+This method does not retroactively clear focus if this element or one of its descendents is already focused by a different player.

 ## Usage